Morgellons Disease Research • Patient Survey • Advocacy

 New to Morgellons?

-Document symptoms carefully, photograph skin findings under consistent lighting, avoid extreme cleaning or self-treatment routines, and look for a clinician willing to examine lesions and consider infectious, dermatologic, neurologic, and environmental explanations.
+Document symptoms, photograph skin findings consistently, avoid extreme self-treatment, and seek a clinician open to infectious, dermatologic, neurologic, and environmental causes.

 Explore